hmatuschek/pulseOxi/README.md

 ## The client software

 The client software provides a convenient [Qt5](https://qt.io) GUI application using [QCustomPlot](http://www.qcustomplot.com/) for potting and [libusb](http://libusb.info/) to interface the pulse oximeter hardware.

+The upper half shows the (approx.) SpO2 level (relative oxygen saturation, blue line) together with an estimate of the pulse rate in BPM (red line).
+The smaller bottom plot shows the pulse signal obtained for the IR channel (blue line) and red channel (red line) from which the pulse rate gets estimated.
+With the current implementation, the baseline and AC signal (deviance from the baseline) as well as the amplitude of the AC signal are obtained using sinc-convolution filters.
+This implies a short delay (about 5s) between the actual measurement and the display.

 ## Features